Leonhard Euler: Death

-In St. Petersburg on 18 September 1783, after a lunch with his family, Euler was discussing the newly discovered planet Uranus and its orbit with Lexell when he collapsed and died from a brain hemorrhage.
+In St. Petersburg on 18 September 1783, after a lunch with his family, Euler was discussing the newly discovered planet Uranus and its orbit with Anders Johan Lexell when he collapsed and died of a brain hemorrhage.
 Jacob von Staehlin wrote a short obituary for the Russian Academy of Sciences and Russian mathematician Nicolas Fuss, one of Euler's disciples, wrote a more detailed eulogy, which he delivered at a memorial meeting.
-In his eulogy for the French Academy, French mathematician and philosopher Marquis de Condorcet, wrote:
+In his eulogy for the French Academy, French mathematician and philosopher Marquis de Condorcet wrote:

 Euler was buried next to Katharina at the Smolensk Lutheran Cemetery on Vasilievsky Island.
 In 1837, the Russian Academy of Sciences installed a new monument, replacing his overgrown grave plaque.
-To commemorate the 250th anniversary of Euler's birth in 1957, his tomb was moved to the Lazarevskoe Cemetery at the Alexander Nevsky Monastery.
+In 1957, to commemorate the 250th anniversary of his birth, his tomb was moved to the Lazarevskoe Cemetery at the Alexander Nevsky Monastery.

-Contributions to mathematics and physics
+Contributions to science

 Euler worked in almost all areas of mathematics, including geometry, infinitesimal calculus, trigonometry, algebra, and number theory, as well as continuum physics, lunar theory, and other areas of physics.
 He is a seminal figure in the history of mathematics; if printed, his works, many of which are of fundamental interest, would occupy between 60 and 80 quarto volumes.
-It has been proposed that Euler was responsible for a third of all the scientific and mathematical output of the 18th century.
 Euler's name is associated with a large number of topics.
 Euler's work averages 800 pages a year from 1725 to 1783.
 He also wrote over 4500 letters and hundreds of manuscripts.
-It has been estimated that Leonard Euler was the author of a quarter of the combined output in mathematics, physics, mechanics, astronomy, and navigation in the 18th century.
+It has been estimated that Leonhard Euler was the author of a quarter of the combined output in mathematics, physics, mechanics, astronomy, and navigation in the 18th century, while other researchers credit Euler for a third of the output in mathematics in that century.